LiRunyi2001/cnSoftBei/FastText/NewGUI/README.md

 ### For Users

-* Download and open the binary file from [here](https://github.com/LiRunyi2001/cnSoftBei/releases/download/v3/FastTextGUI.exe).
+* Download the executive file for Windows from [here](https://github.com/LiRunyi2001/cnSoftBei/releases/download/v3/FastTextGUI.exe).

 ### For Developers